YaoyaoDai/yaoyaodai.github.io/publications/index.md

 <ul align='justify'>
   <li>Yaoyao Dai. “<a href="/files/Dai_Populism.pdf">Measuring Populism in Contexts: A Supervised Approach with Word Embedding Models</a>.” </li>
-  <li>Yaoyao Dai and Alexander Kustov.
-“When Do (and Don't) Politicians Use Populist Rhetoric?
-A Mobilization Model of Populism.” </li>
   <li>Yaoyao Dai.
 “Public Supporter, Private Dissenter?: How Cooptation and Repression Influence Regime Support.”</li>
 </ul>